 The Saka Calendar or the Sakh era is the Indian National Calendar and is largely ignored by most Hindu communities in

-A different Saka Calendar is followed in Maharashtra and in this calendar the year 1935 begins on April 11, 2013.
+A different Saka Calendar is followed in Maharashtra, Andhra Pradesh, Telangana and Karnataka and in this calendar the year 1939 begins on March 28, 2017.

 In North India, the traditional Hindu New Year begins on the Chaitra Shukla Pratipada, the day after the Amavasi in Chaitra Month (March – April) and the calendar is known as Vikram Samvat.
 In

 Gujarat, the New Year begins the day after Diwali (September – October).
 Other states too have their own versions of regional calendars.

 The Saka Calendar is basically confined to a corner in government gazette notifications and is mentioned by the All India Radio in its daily morning broadcast.

 The Saka calendar that is followed today by the Government of India was adopted in 1957.
 The aim was to have a uniform calendar which avoids the Adhik Masa which is added to the lunar calendars.
 The dates of important solar events in the lunar calendars are also pushed ahead or backward due to an error in calculations.
 To avoid this an extra month is added once is 3 years to the lunar calendars.
 You can read more about the importance of Saka calendar in this article.